-The "ksdevice=link" directive instructs the Red Hat installer to use the network device that has an active network link.
-If you have a network device that doesn't support link detection, or if you have more then one network device connected, you will need to replace "link" with the name of the network device to use during the installation, for example "eth0".
+NOTE: The "ksdevice=link" directive instructs anaconda to use the network device that has an active network link.
+If the network device doesn't support link detection, or if more than one network device is connected during installation, "link" will need to be replaced with the name of the network device to use during the installation, for example "eth0".

-Change the "10.1.6.230" to reflect the IP address of the NFS server.
-Likewise, change the "share/rh3" to reflect the directory created in step 2.
+Change "10.1.6.230" to reflect the IP address of the NFS server.
+Likewise, change the "share/redhat" to reflect the directory created in step 2.